nss-evening-web-development/curriculum/src/data/curriculum/client/week-07/labs/joke-generator.md

 is_featured: true
 ---
 ## Starting the Project
-1. Go to the [evening cohort organization on github](https://github.com/nss-evening-web-development) and use the PINNED webpack template to start this project.
+1. Go to the assignment and use the provided repo to start this project.
 Name the project "Joke Generator"
 1. Follow all the instructions for setup in the template README.

 ## Acceptance Criteria: